labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - cmd (str): command to execute and then bind to.
-  - txdelay (float): time in seconds to wait before sending each byte
+  - txdelay (float, default=0.0): time in seconds to wait before sending each byte

 AndroidFastbootDriver
 ~~~~~~~~~~~~~~~~~~~~~